Jake Worth

 • postgresql

-Scenario: you have a record that can belong to one record or another, but not both.
-But maybe you don’t like the polymorphism provided by…
+Scenario: you have a database record that can belong to one record or another, but not both.
+That ambiguous ownership could be called…

 Goodbye Shared Dotfiles